Close Menu

 Most versions come pre-mounted on mesh-backed sheets, typically 12 inches by 12 inches.
 This simplifies installation compared to placing individual tiles.
 Many designs include small square or round “dot” inlays at the intersections of the weave.
 These dots can match the main stone or contrast with it, which sharpens the visual effect.

-People sometimes mistake basket weave for herringbone or standard brick patterns.
+Don’t confuse basket weave with herringbone or brick patterns—here’s how to spot the difference before you order materials.
 Herringbone forms a continuous zigzag using longer rectangular tiles.
 Brick pattern staggers rows in a straight line.
 Basket weave groups short tiles in blocks, with visible accent points at the corners.
 The difference matters when you are ordering materials or briefing a tile installer.

 Why This Pattern Works in Chatham, NJ Homes

-Chatham, NJ is filled with traditional colonials, Victorian-era houses, and updated transitional properties.
-The architecture tends to lean formal and detailed.
+Chatham, N, J is filled with traditional colonials, Victorian-era houses, and updated transitional properties.
+The architecture tends to be formal and detailed.
 Basket weave marble fits this character without trying too hard.

-The pattern reads as established rather than trendy.
+This pattern feels timeless, not trendy—so your Chatham home looks intentional, not dated, even years after installation.
 It does not compete with detailed wood moldings, paneled walls, or the kind of original hardware found in older homes.
 In fact, it complements all of them.
-That makes Chatham NJ basket weave marble a reliable design choice for homeowners who want their renovation to look intentional ten years from now, not dated.
+That makes Chatham, N, J basket weave marble a reliable design choice for homeowners who want their renovation to look intentional ten years from now, not dated.

 Best Rooms for Basket Weave Marble Installation